A typical Saturday morning usually finds me trying to snooze in ‘til at least 8:00 am or so.

 After the pre-rally hell I experienced last year, I was loath to touch the bike in any way, shape or form lest I disturb its karma.
 But there was no avoiding the fact that the tires were completely squared and needed to be swapped.
 I had been running a Michelin Pilot Power 2CT front and a Pilot Road 2 rear, a popular combo for the Blackbird, but wasn’t happy with the way the Power had cupped in the front.
 This had never happened when I used a Pilot Road 2 front, so I decided to go back to the PR2 all-around formula.

 Warning: The following contains a shameless plug for both Michelin and a local good-guy retailer.
+Consumer discretion is advised.

 I cannot say enough about the Pilot Road 2’s.
 They turn in at the merest thought, offer great mid-corner adjustability, stick like glue on just about any surface and are flat-out phenomenal in the rain.
 And they wear like iron.
 Even with the tons of highway commuting I do, they only really start squaring towards the end of their life, and that’s typically 15K – 16K km in the rear and over 20K for the front, despite the heavy sport bike and a heavier right hand.
 I can also heartily recommend a great place for incredible pricing on virtually any brand or type of bike tire, Pete’s Superbike in Vaudreuil.
 I am embarrassed to say that I had just learned of this place through my friend John Thompson who lives in Guelph, despite the fact that I can nearly see the building from the back of my workplace.